rementis/LightningChipTourney/README.md

 [Video Demo](https://youtu.be/cDDldyLX9ng)

-Now version 10.24 with player texting!
+Now with player texting!
 Anyone can follow your tournament results live!

 Contact me to enable an account for this feature, it's free!